-Certain of these considerations were incorporated during the evaluation of responses submitted through CalChoice's recent solicitation for long-term renewable energy supply; others will be reflected in future solicitations.
-Based on the success of its ongoing solicitation process(es), LCE may adapt these considerations over time.
+Certain of these considerations were incorporated during the evaluation of responses submitted through CalChoice's recent solicitation for long-term renewable energy supply; others will be reflected in future solicitations, as appropriate.
+Based on the success of its ongoing solicitation process(es), SJP may choose to adapt these considerations.